Skhmt/IDB-as-Storage-in-NWJS/README.md

 This takes the window object from the nwjs context and puts it into a node module to use IndexedDB, with or without a Worker, in node context places.
 This lets comes with several advantages:
 * You can use your database in a non-nwjs context (once it is initialized in a nwjs context)
+* Hundreds of MB of data instead of 5MB in localStorage
 * Asynchronous
 * Non-blocking when used in a worker (db-sw.js isntead of db.js)
 * Can store keys other than strings (see: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm)